KonstantinMB/KonstantinMB/README.md

-<h1 align="center">Hi 👋, you can call me Koko</h1>
+<h1 align="center">Hi 👋, I'm Koko</h1>

-- 🚀 Looking forward to gain more experience in the Solidity language and dive deep in the Web3 world as an engineer and security auditor! 🔐
+- 🚀 Building my side project - [The TradeLikeBot PLatform](tradelikebot.com), which is my first SaaS, showcasing the trading bots I've developed over the last two years ! 🔐

-- 🔭 Currently working as a software engineer at a fintech company
+- 🔭 I'm currently working full-time as a software engineer in fintech

-- ⏩ In my spare time I love to write blog posts for [my Medium](https://medium.com/@konstantinmb) and look at [my Twitter/X](https://twitter.com/konstantinmbv) where I post regurarly!
+- ⏩ In my spare time I love to write blog posts for [my Medium](https://medium.com/@konstantinmb) and look at LinkedIn & Other People's Blogs!

 - 📄 For more on my experience, go to my [LinkedIn](https://www.linkedin.com/in/kbor/)